 Requirements for the tourist visa application at a Peruvian Consulate

 Required documents to apply for a tourist visa include, but may not be restricted to:

 - Hotel reservation, tourist package reservation or invitation letter

 - Proof of legal residency in the area or country under the consulates jurisdiction

 Please be aware that the embassy or consulate, where you apply, may invite you to a personal interview.

-On the website of the Peruvian Ministry of Foreign Affairs (RREE) you find a world map indicating all Peruvian consulates abroad.
+On the website of the Peruvian Ministry of Foreign Affairs (RREE) you find a world map showing all Peruvian consulates abroad.
 Just click on a marker and the address, phone number, e-mail and - if available - website of the consulate appears.

 Especially in Africa and Asia, where the residents of most countries still have to apply for a tourist visa, Peruvian embassies and consulates are scarce, website aren’t up-to-date and e-mails often aren't answered.
 So, finding the correct consulate, getting information and applying for the visa can be quite a challenge.
 The Peruvian Ministry of Foreign Affairs unfortunately doesn't consistently publish which consulates have jurisdiction over which regions / countries.
 Therefore, if there is no Peruvian embassy or consulate in your country of residence, the only way to find out where and how to apply for a visa is by getting in contact with the nearest Peruvian diplomatic mission (which sometimes isn’t near at all) and ask if they are in charge or know who is.

 How long can I stay in Peru as a tourist?